talia-lyon/Software-Engineering-Summative1-2025/README.md

 #### Upload Data Tab
 - **Purpose**: Allows users to upload datasets and preview them.
+- **Development:** This tab began with just having a user upload file function, I then added a preview data function, so the user is able to check which data file they uploaded.
+Then, I developed a 'use default dataset' function, in case users didn't have the correctly formatted dataset - also available to preview.
+This tab includes try-except errors which check for correct file format uploaded e.e. csv, xlsx, and also correct column names required.

 | ![First Iteration of Upload Tab](images/uploaddata.png) | ![Upload Data Tab](images/upload%20data%202.png) | ![Preview](images/upload%20data%203.png)  |